muppetdakoda/language-choice/README.md

 # language-treescript
-TreeScript language package for Atom
+## TreeScript language package for Atom.

+See wiki for syntax guide with examples.